guangqianyang/ADFound/README.md

 # ADFound
-Code of "ADFound: A Foundation Model for Diagnosis and Prognosis of Alzheimer’s Disease"
+Code of **"ADFound: A Foundation Model for Diagnosis and Prognosis of Alzheimer’s Disease"**

+The code will be released here upon paper acceptance.